zowe/docs-site/docs/user-guide/mvd-configuration.md

   ```

 #### Defining AT-TLS rules
-To define rules to enable HTTPS on ZSS communication, use the sample below to specify values in your AT-TLS Policy Agent Configuration file:
+To define rules to enable HTTPS on ZSS, use the sample below to specify values in your AT-TLS Policy Agent Configuration file:

 ```
 TTLSRule                          ATTLS1~ZSS